dustinpfister/blog_posts/_posts/threejs-webglrenderer.md

 I also fixed some code breaking changes with these examples and they seem to be working fine with r127 as of this writing.
 Still lots of code breaking changes are made to threejs all the time so if the code in this example, or any of my three.js examples breaks be sure to check the revision number of the three.js file you are using first.

-## 1 - Basic three.js example using the WebGLRenderer
+## 1 - Basic WebGL Renderer Demos

 To get started with the WebGLRenderer all I need to do is just call the THREE.WebGLRenderer constructor method to create a new instance of the WebGL renderer.
 Once I have my WebGL renderer instance I can then call methods like the set size method to set the native size of the canvas that is to be used to render my project.
 I can also use the render function to draw the current state of a scene with a scene object and a camera.
 In this example I will be creating a basic scene, and a camera just for the sake of having a basic full working getting started type example of the WebGL renderer in threejs.

+### 1.1 - Basic three.js example using the WebGLRenderer

 For this basic example I just create a WebGL renderer by calling the THREE.WebGlRenderer constructor with the new keyword just like with nay other [constructor function](/2019/02/27/js-javascript-constructor/) in javaScript.
 Then I use the set size method to set the view port side of the canvas it will be using.
 The domElement property stores the dom element that will be used to render so I can use something like the appendChild method to append to an element that I have in my hard coded html.
 For this example I am using the [get element by id method](/2018/12/27/js-document-getelementbyid/) to gain a reference to a container element in my HTML with an id of demo, and defaulting to body in the event that it is not there.